 Repeat testing is recommended 6 months after treatment since you may be at increased risk of reinfection.
-Tests of cure are not necessary if treatment was taken correctly, symptoms (if any) have resolved, and there has been no reexposure to an untreated partner.
+Test of cure is not necessary if treatment was taken correctly, symptoms (if any) have resolved, and there has been no reexposure to an untreated partner.